aderant-handshake/ListGuru-PowerShell/README.md

 # ListGuru-PowerShell
-PowerShell script to help automate maintenance and reporting of the Handshake ListGuru Feature
+PowerShell scripts to help automate maintenance and reporting of the Handshake ListGuru Feature

 These utilities are provided as is and are designed to aid in maintenance of Handshake ListGuru Tables.
 They are not built for the Handshake List Mirroring product that is used in SharePoint Online.